 December 2nd, 5.00pm – 7.00pm

-Please visit our website to meet the team, for more news, blog posts and details of all our services.
-We can be contacted by calling 0800 300 099, by email at email@example.com. or if you prefer use the form on our website to ask a question or request our help.
+Please visit our website to meet the team, for more news and blog posts and details of all our services.
+You can contact us by calling 0800 300 099 or email us at email@example.com.
+You can also contact us through the form on our website to ask a question or request our help.